What to do in Lanzarote: the best things to see and do

 Mid-range budget

-Hotel Floresta: a family-friendly aparthotel 200 meters from Los Pocillos beach, with large air-conditioned apartments equipped with a kitchen, several pools, play areas and activities for young and old.
-It’s a good base for visiting the whole island by car.
+Hotel Floresta: a family-friendly aparthotel near Los Pocillos Beach, with spacious air-conditioned apartments, kitchen facilities, several pools, play areas, and activities for different ages.
+It makes a practical base for exploring the island by car.

-If you want more accommodation options, we’ve put together a full page: where to stay in Lanzarote.
+For more accommodation ideas, see our full guide to where to stay in Lanzarote.

 Written by Laura CALLES